bpt26/bioinformatics_cheat_sheet/README.md

 1. Download the Miniforge installer for your platform from the Miniforge releases page: [Miniforge Releases](https://github.com/conda-forge/miniforge/releases)
 2. Open a terminal or command prompt.
 3. Navigate to the directory containing the downloaded installer.
 4. Run the installer script:
    `bash Miniforge3-latest-MacOSX-x86_64.sh  # Replace with the actual filename`

 ### Create and Activate Conda Environment:

 We will call this environment "bioinformatics":
-`conda create -n bioinformatics  <br>
+`conda create -n bioinformatics
 conda activate bioinformatics`

 ### Install and Verify Tools:

 Here are the tools that the code in this repository requires.
 I've added a description and link to each tool's documentation below:

-`conda install -c bioconda samtools bedtools biopython gtfparse    <br>
+`conda install -c bioconda samtools bedtools biopython gtfparse
 pip install gseapy`

 | Package | Description | Link to Documentation |